AuditPointInstitutional Intelligence Platform

 HCRIS Cost Reports (CMS-1728-20)

-Annual financial cost reports submitted by every Medicare-participating SNF and home health agency.
+Annual financial cost reports submitted by every Medicare-participating SNF, home health agency, and hospice provider.
 The only federal source for facility-level financial data including revenue, costs, and payer mix.

 Total revenue and operating costs